 What To Plant In March

-I do have a lot of good sunshine coming through our windows and that is a HUGE help to germinating these seeds.
-I only buy USDA Certified Organic Non-GMO seeds that are produced by professional growers.
+I have a lot of good sunshine coming through our windows, which is a massive help in germinating these seeds.
+I only buy USDA Certified Organic Non-GMO seeds produced by professional growers.

 1. Beets

 When prepping the soil for planting beet seeds, please don’t neglect the needs of these red beauties.
-They prefer well-drained soil, never clay as I have here in Southern Utah, which is too heavy for the large roots to grow.
+They prefer well-drained soil, never clay as I had in Southern Utah, which is too heavy for the large roots to grow.

-If your soils are hard it may cause the beet to be tough and not be the best vegetable to cook and eat.
+If your soils are complex, the beets may become rigid and not be the best vegetable to cook and eat.

-The temperature must be at least 40 degrees F. (4 C) to plant the seeds for them to germinate.
+The temperature must be at least 40 degrees F. (4 C) to plant the seeds so they can germinate.
 Beets don’t like the hot weather and do poorly in the high temps.

-When the soil is ready, plant the seeds 1 to 2 inches apart cover the seeds with soil and sprinkle with water.
-In about 7 to 14 days you will start to see a few sprouts.
+When the soil is ready, plant the seeds 1 to 2 inches apart, cover them with soil, and sprinkle them with water.
+You will see a few sprouts in about 7 to 14 days.

 Thin as needed to keep the roots a good size for harvesting.
-You may want to plant some beet seeds every 2-3 weeks to have a good harvest for a longer period to time.
+You may want to plant some beet seeds every 2-3 weeks for a good harvest for extended periods.

-You can plant them in partial shade, but make sure the soil depth is at least 6-8 inches to produce really good roots.
+You can plant them in partial shade, but the soil depth must be 6-8 inches to produce excellent roots.
 The beets are ready to harvest in about 8 weeks.

 pH level for Beets: 6.0-7.5